cs448m/cs448m.github.io/assignments/tbot/README.md

 ![Idler pulleys installed on 2040](images/idler.2040c.jpg)

-Components
+**Components**

-- 1 custom laser plate for mounting 2 idler pulleys
+- 1 custom laser-cut acrylic plate for mounting 2 idler pulleys
 - 2 smooth pulleys with bearings
-- 2 1/4 spacers
+- 2 x 1/4" spacers
 - 2 M5 x 30mm BHCS + 2 M5 nuts
-- 2 M5 x 10mm BHCS + 2 M5 t-nuts
+- 2 M5 x 10mm SHCS + 2 M5 t-nuts

-Instructions
+**Instructions**

 Attach smooth pulleys to the mounting plate.

-1 Insert 30mm cap screw through one side, then on the other side add the spacer, the pulley, and tighten with a nut.
+1. Insert 30mm cap screw through one side, then on the other side add the spacer, the pulley, and then tighten with a nut.

-2 Repeat for the 2nd pulley.
+2. Repeat for the 2nd pulley.

-3 Add 2 10mm machine screws and t-nuts.
+3. Add 2 x 10mm machine screws and t-nuts.

 ### Assembling tbot